- Home

 The best way to get started as a victim care officer is by gaining experience.
 If you’ve worked in counselling or with vulnerable people, you might be able to apply directly.

-If you haven’t had that experience, then it’s worth getting your foot on the ladder by doing some volunteer work with a victim or witness care organisation first, such as Victim Support, to help you develop the skills needed to support victims.
+If you haven’t had that experience, it’s worth getting your foot on the ladder by doing some volunteer work with a victim or witness care organisation first, such as Victim Support, to help you develop the skills needed to support victims.

 Ready to get started?